Omikhleia/awesome-sile-books/README.md

 Please check their respective license or ask, in case of doubts, for details and exact licensing terms.

 By default, assume CC-BY-NC-SA 4.0 _at best._
-The intent is that you can study the sources, and build them to produce your PDF versions, but not use the latter without attribution and in commercial ways.
+The intent is that you can study the sources, and build them to produce your own PDF versions, but not use the latter without attribution and in commercial ways.

 Extra clauses:

-Distribution of derived works on websites such as Scribd is not allowed.
+Distribution of these works or any derived works on websites such as Scribd is not allowed without our authorization.
-I consider it would be a violation of the Non-Commercial clause, due to the nature of their business model.
+We consider it would be a violation of the Non-Commercial clause, due to the nature of their business model.
-Whether it stands legally or not, I explicitly forbid it.
+Whether it stands legally or not, we explicitly forbid it.